 Preserving the past in the present to prepare for the future!

-The 2018 Labrador Institute Field School will take place in Upper Lake Melville, Labrador from July 2-August 3, 2018.
-Participants will develop skills valuable in the humanties, sciences, and social sciences through the study of place and heritage.
+The 2018 Labrador Institute Field School took place in Upper Lake Melville, Labrador from July 2-August 3, 2018.
+Participants developed skills valuable in the humanties, sciences, and social sciences through the study of place and heritage.

 Instructor:Dr. Scott Neilsen

 Follow Archaeology in Sheshatshiu Facebook group for a recap of Summer 2017 and 2018!

 Students received credit for these two Memorial University courses during the 5-week program:

 Principles of Archaeology (Arch 2480): Principles of Archaeology is an introduction to archaeological techniques, methodology and theory.
 Lectures cover the development of the discipline, techniques of survey and excavation, methods of analysis and the interpretation of prehistory.